Acadia Montana Philosophy

 Discharge planning, according to the facility’s website, is individualized and must be a cooperative effort between the resident, the treatment team, and his or her family.

-Each resident’s treatment team includes a psychiatrist, master’s level therapist, psychiatric registered nurse, and recreational therapist.
+Acadia Montana's website notes the treatment team includes a psychiatrist, master’s level therapist, psychiatric registered nurse, and recreational therapist.
 The facility also employs a resident advocate, teachers, and a registered dietician.

 ACCOMMODATIONS & AMENITIES